Hive13/RPi-ShiftBrite/README.md

 Use ./RPi-ShiftBrite -h to get information on how to run it.
 You may have to run as root/sudo to have the proper permissions for the GPIO.

+shiftbrite-demo.py is also present.
+This calls the command-line C program and sends animated images to it.
+At the moment it just does some sort of sparkly demo and happens to peg the CPU quite a bit (probably my fault for doing a bunch of this in Python).
+It needs some work still, but it's a neat demo I suppose.

 Notes on Issues
 ===============
 2012-08-12